-At this point, you have presumably just started your IPN, you’ve made a few tweaks, and maybe have even made some snapshots.
-If everything is still working properly, you should be able to move your marker across the snapshot marker, and a small blue button will appear on the snapshot timeline:
+At this point, you have presumably just started your IPN.
+You have made a few tweaks, and maybe have even made some snapshots.
+If everything is still working properly, you should be able to move your marker across the snapshot marker.
+A small blue button will appear on the snapshot timeline:

 You’re screen hopefully looks like this!

 Moving the tweak also updates the model space representation as well:

 Notice the big blue button after making a change to the tweak timeline: